satellite-image-deep-learning/techniques/README.md

 * [ocean_color](https://github.com/marrs-lab/ocean_color) -> Tools and algorithms for drone and satellite based ocean color science
 * [poliastro](https://github.com/poliastro/poliastro) -> pure Python library for interactive Astrodynamics and Orbital Mechanics, with a focus on ease of use, speed, and quick visualization
 * [acolite](https://github.com/acolite/acolite) -> generic atmospheric correction module
+* [pmapper](https://github.com/nasa-jpl/pmapper) -> a super-resolution and deconvolution toolkit for python.
+PMAP stands for Poisson Maximum A-Posteriori, a highly flexible and adaptable algorithm for these problems

 ## Julia language
 [Julia](https://julialang.org/) looks and feels a lot like Python, but can be much faster.
 Julia can call Python, C, and Fortran libraries and is capabale of C/Fortran speeds.
 Julia can be used in the familiar Jupyterlab notebook environment